jrreed83/thebitstream/content/posts/how-to-build-qpsk-modulator/index.md

 #### Bytes to Bits

 Now that we have the payload, we can start progressively moving toward building the symbols.
-First, we need to convert the byte array to a bit array.
-This boils down to extracting the 8 bits from each byte, and concatenating them all together.
+First, the byte array is converted to a bit array.
+This boils down to extracting the 8 bits from each byte, and concatenating them.
 There are several ways to do this in Python.
 Here's the version that most closely follows what you might do in a language like C.

 ``` python
 num_chars = len(payload)